mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

 All of the theoretical babble about containers and orchestration is just to come to this point where I can actually show something to run.
 For this sample setup, I will build part of the service layer using only `docker-compose` and a set of related home assistant configuration files.

-The folder structure will look like this:
+The final folder structure will look like this:

 ```
 ├── automations.yaml